vel2006/Errox_CMD/README.md

 ### Installer.bat

   Installer.bat is the installer file for Errox_CMD.
 You simply need to recreate or run this file on the device you wish to have Errox_CMD on and BAM there it is, however this file does depend on github not being blocked on the network that the device running Installer.bat is on.
+This is due to it downloading the files through web requests to the site branch of this repo, I am working on having it create the files through binary recreation so there isnt as many lines as there would be inside of line by line creation.

   Example of Installer.bat running: